 - Has protected 25% of its land.

-- It is known for its safety and high quality of life, with English spoken widely in tourist areas.
+- It is renowned for its safety and high quality of life, with English widely spoken in tourist areas.

 - And, of course, the country is world-renowned for its coffee.

 Our host and partner, CATIE, is an academic center for innovation and sustainable development in topics related to agriculture, management, conservation, and sustainable use of natural resources.
 CATIE is a gated campus near the town of Turrialba, in the striking mountains of Costa Rica.
-The campus has numerous dormitories and apartments, classrooms, research and computer labs, a cafeteria, and a club with a restaurant and swimming pool.
-CATIE has extensive working lands dedicated to agriculture and conservation for near-campus field classes.
+The campus features numerous dormitories and apartments, classrooms, research and computer labs, a cafeteria, and a club that includes a restaurant and swimming pool.
+CATIE has extensive working lands dedicated to agriculture and conservation, providing a near-campus setting for field classes.

 Visit internationalprograms.auburn.edu to learn more!